 Las vegas Violent Crime Attorney

 Violent Crimes Defense Lawyer Representing Clients in North Las Vegas and Henderson

 Violent crimes such as assault, robbery, and kidnapping are serious offenses that can lead to a multitude of punishments.
 Oftentimes, exaggerated accusations from an alleged victim are enough to have you arrested for an offense.
 Fortunately, being accused and arrested for allegations of a violent crime doesn’t automatically mean you will be convicted of the charges.
 A qualified Las Vegas violent crimes defense attorney can give you the best chances of avoiding time behind bars and a criminal conviction.

 If you are facing charges for allegedly committing a violent crime in Henderson, Las Vegas, Paradise, Clark County, or the surrounding areas, Pariente Law Firm, P.C. can help.
 Attorney Michael Pariente is a former prosecutor who now serves the Las Vegas community as a devoted criminal defense lawyer.

-Pariente Law Firm, P.C. provides quality legal representation for individuals who are facing criminal charges for violent offenses.
+Pariente Law Firm, P.C. provides quality legal representation for individuals who are facing criminal charges for violent offenses in Las Vegas.
 Michael Pariente will work around the clock and keep you informed throughout the legal process.

 In Nevada, a wide variety of crimes can be classified as violent crimes.
 Examples of these crimes include:

 According to NRS § 200.471, an individual can be charged with assault if he or she threatens or attempts to use physical force against another person.
 This offense is different from battery because you do not actually have to carry out the threat to be charged with an offense.